schenkerx/myvimrc/README.md

 I also recommend using the [powerline patched fonts](https://github.com/powerline/fonts).
 Now the setup is complete.

-## How to upgrade to latest version?
+## How to upgrade to latest version
 Simply do git rebase.
 ```
 cd ~/.myvimrc